 The Center currently has five dormitory rooms, each capable of sleeping up to four people, for a total of 20 beds.
 There is also a separate room for one of the retreat officers.
 Linens and blankets are provided.
 The rooms are heated in the winter and air conditioned in the summer.

 The Center has separate bath and shower facilities for men and women, and both have handicapped access.

 All meals are vegetarian, although not necessarily vegan.
 Eggs and dairy products may be included.
 Those with special dietary needs should contact the Center well before the start of the retreat so arrangements may be made to accommodate.

 Reservations may be made by phone or email.
-Please try to finalize your reservation two weeks in advance of the start date in order to allow the staff to plan meals and accommodations properly.
+Deposits are due two weeks in advance of the start date in order to allow the staff to plan meals and accommodations properly.
 It is not necessary to attend entire retreats.
 Part-timers are welcomed, but please understand that preference for accommodations is given to full-timers.

 Rides to and from the Raleigh/Durham (RDU) airport can be arranged in advance.
 Please contact the Center to make arrangements and to find out about any fees.
 Driving directions may be found on the Location Page.

 How Much Does It Cost To Attend?